lcosta/jenkins/README.md

     - DEPT_NAME - varchar 250
 - Please share any observation / recommendation you might have on this process

+## My observations (lcosta)
+- The groovy script can be optimized for improved efficiency by utilizing Jenkins plugins for tasks such as interacting with Docker.
+It's worth noting that there is a minimal overhead associated with starting Docker containers, however, this will be addressed in future releases of the pipeline.
+- To enhance clarity, it may be beneficial to re-arrange the steps in the script.
+Additionally, certain instances of the 'sh' command usage may be redundant and can be accomplished within the groovy script itself.
+- As a best practice in secure scripting, it is important to avoid exposing credentials in any script, even if it is executed locally.
+The risk of these sensitive details being inadvertently uploaded to an online repository is significant, and therefore, it is essential to maintain secure practices in script development.

 ## Optional
 - Extend the pipeline with ability to switch database engine and implement the same scope using either:
     - [OracleXE](https://container-registry.oracle.com/ords/f?p=113:4:3559407972469:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:803,803,Oracle%20Database%20Express%20Edition,Oracle%20Database%20Express%20Edition,1,0&cs=3DRUVeYjFotraARk1_SIQT-gpXHdclgNeRODkR0y5bUs8pMZHRZgRESapOWM2F4DJVgxuFhP_eLjQZFewWuqYRw)